FOR FINANCIAL YEAR 2016-17

-ADHERANCE TO THE CORPORATE GOVERNANCE
+ADHERENCE TO THE CORPORATE GOVERNANCE

 The Report on Corporate Governance for the Financial Year 201617 forms separate part ofthe Annual Report.
 During the year under report your Company has made all out efforts forcompliance of the conditions of Corporate Governance as stipulated in the Guidelines onCorporate Governance for Central Public Sector Enterprises 2010 SEBI (Listing Obligationsand Disclosure Requirements) Regulation 2015 and Non-Banking FinancialCompanies-Corporate Governance (Reserve Bank) Directions 2015.

-I take this opportunity to thank the Government of India especially the Ministry ofFinance Ministry of Corporate Affairs the Reserve Bank of India The Securities& Exchange Board of India and all stakeholders including Banks and FinancialInstitutions for the continued support and guidance provided to your Company.
-YourCompany expresses its gratitude for the professional advice and vision of all Members of the Board ofDirectors.
+I take this opportunity to thank the Government of India especially The Ministry ofFinance The Ministry of Corporate Affairs The Reserve Bank of India The Securities& Exchange Board of India and all stakeholders including Banks and FinancialInstitutions for the continued support and guidance provided to your Company.
+YourCompany expresses its gratitude for the professional advice and vision of the Board ofDirectors.
 I place on record my sincere thanks to all our esteemed shareholders clientsand investors for their unstinted support to the Company.
-I also wish to place on recordmy deep appreciation of the dedicated service of all the employees of your Company.
+I also wish to place on recordmy deep appreciation of the dedicated service of all the employees at all levels of yourCompany.